NJG-connect/lyatom-cms/docs/configurationFile.md

   type: "firstLvl", // start always with this
   fields: [
     {
-      type: "none", // start second with this its to create first section on Panel
+      type: "section", // start second with this its to create first section on Panel
       title: "Section 1",
       file: "/src/data/info.json", // root path specifies info of the first section
       fields: [